telegex/telegex/README.md

 This library is a client implementation of the official bot API, without any encapsulation.
 Original flavor!

-**Note: At present, this library only provides all the basic models, and does not implement any API.**
+**Note: This library currently only defines all models, and has not yet begun to implement any API.**